BattleTalent/BTModToolkit/Readme.md

 4. copy the mod files to the corresponding path:
 	* Windows: C:\Users\[username]\AppData\LocalLow\CrossLink\BattleTalent\Mods
 	* Quest:      /sdcard/Android/data/com.CrossLink.SAO/files/Mods/
-5. Done! (if something goes wrong, please open your cheat menu then tell us about your error messages)
+5. Done! (if something goes wrong, please open your cheat menu then tell us with your error messages)

 if you just want to try play this mod, you can download it from [HERE](https://github.com/fonzieyang/BTModToolkit/releases/download/V0.0.1/ModProj.zip)

-##### Make your first weapon with BTModToolkit in 10 mintues
+#### Make your first weapon with BTModToolkit in 10 mintues

-please check out this [Weapon Modding Video](https://youtu.be/IqPl5KRgZ8Y), for more details please check out this [Weapon Modding Doc](https://docs.google.com/spreadsheets/d/1z3dAbbIpCERFYRC-NOEZxo7R3kv008184Jws9MFz2NI/edit?usp=sharing)
+please check out this [Weapon Modding Video](https://youtu.be/IqPl5KRgZ8Y)

+#### Mod Host Community

+We host most of our mods on [Mod.io](https://battletalent.mod.io/).
+There are so many resources out there.

+As a thank you to the player community, the Battle Talent demo should be called community version, it'll be free and share the same code base with the official version(not release yet).

+Feel free to use Battle Talent as your VR coding playground and ask question on our [discord](https://discord.gg/f4dmSG9).

-##### Before release your own mod
+#### Before release your own mod

-please make sure you've *cleared the project* and *renamed the product*
+please make sure you've **cleared the project** and **renamed the product**

 two ways to clear the example project:
 * remove the pre-added addressables(window->asset management->addressables->group)